 CIO Insight: What industries have traditionally been slow to adopt AI technologies?
 How do you think it hurts their business and/or their customers?

 Choy: The reality is we’re in the early days of AI rollout, so we don’t totally have the data.
 The thing that I’ve seen that’s slowed down AI adoption is actually less tied to industry and more tied to the digital maturity of the organization.
 It’s going to be really hard to embrace AI if you’re still doing ERP on an Excel spreadsheet.

-Banking and financial services are typically ahead of the curve, but it’s still not uniform across the industry … I think the main point I want to make here is that it’s not too late for anybody in any industry to get on this now, and maintain or gain a leadership position, or become a leader in an industry that has not yet arrived here.
+Banking and financial services are typically ahead of the curve, but it’s still not uniform across the industry … I think the main point I want to make here is that it’s not too late for anybody in any industry to get in on this now, and maintain or gain a leadership position, or become a leader in an industry that has not yet arrived here.